mastaneht/SPIS-Resting-State-Dataset/README.md

 Spatio-Spectral Features of Resting-State EEG in a Long Sustained Attention Task," in IEEE Journal of Biomedical and Health Informatics.
 DOI: 10.1109/JBHI.2020.2980056. https://ieeexplore.ieee.org/document/9034192

-If you have any questions about this dataset, please kindly contact Mastaneh Torkamani Azar (mastaneh@sabanciuniv.edu) or Mujdat Cetin (mujdat.cetin@rochester.edu). http://labs.sabanciuniv.edu/spis/
+If you have any questions about this dataset, please kindly contact Mastaneh Torkamani Azar (mastaneh@sabanciuniv.edu) or Prof. Mujdat Cetin (mujdat.cetin@rochester.edu). http://labs.sabanciuniv.edu/spis/

-Data Desrcitptions:
+Data Descritption:

 These 10 datasets were recorded prior to a 105-minute session of Sustained Attention to Response Task with fixed-sequence and varying ISIs.